The Union have their new left back in 20-year-old Philippe Ndinga

 He took his first professional step last August when he signed with Degerfors of Sweden’s top flight.
 It didn’t take long for him to get attention from elsewhere, with suitors reportedly including Los Angeles FC, the Houston Dynamo, and Greece’s Panathinaikos.

-Frankie Westfield will stay atop the left back depth chart until Ndinga is settled in, though his hamstring trouble remains a concern.
+Frankie Westfield will stay atop the left back depth chart until Ndinga is settled in, though he’s currently sidelined with a minor hamstring injury.
 Once Ndinga gets going, Westfield will be able to switch to right back.